LMFinish/Lily-Injector/README.md

 Lily Injector is a command-line based tool designed for easy injection of AR codes into a DOL GameCube executable.
 It provides information on the target location of given codes as well as disassembly of instructions applied by them.
 To use it, open a command prompt in its directory, and make sure your DOL to be modified + the codes.txt file containing your AR codes, without newlines/spaces, are inside as well.

-You can use the -simulate argument to preview the operations performed by the program without modifying the DOL file, like as such:
+You can use the -s argument to preview the operations performed by the program without modifying the DOL file, like as such:
-C:\Users\Windows\Documents\Tools\Lily_Injector.exe -simulate
+C:\Users\Windows\Documents\Tools\Lily_Injector.exe -s

 The disassembler currently supports about 60 Gekko instructions/mnemonics (WIP).
 Not all instructions are recognized yet.